TrevorPilley/phone-number-parser/README.md

 - 01 numbers are geographically assigned so the geographic area is included.
 - The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Jersey mobile numbers.

+### Singapore

+- 3, 6, 8 and 9 numbers are supported
+- Singapore does not use area codes so "land line" numbers are always non-geographic.
+- The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Singapore mobile numbers.
+- Singapore does not use a trunk prefix.

 ### Spain

 - 6, 7, 8 and 9 numbers are supported.